Educational Leadership, EdD

 - Doctor of Education (Ed.
 D.) in Educational Leadership in K-12 (three and a half years; 55 credit hours)

 Courses are conducted in an accelerated weekend format.
-Courses span six weeks and the classes are normally held the first, third and sixth weekends of a six-weeks session.
-Normally a two week break is provided between courses so that students can prepare for the next course.
+Courses span eight weeks and the classes are normally held the first, fourth and seventh weeks.
 Sessions are held Friday nights from 5:00-9:00 p.m., Saturdays from 9:00 a.m. to 4:00 p.m. and Sundays from 10:00 a.m. to 3:00 p.m.
+In Fall 2020, a hybrid-synchronous instructional delivery format will be utilized across the program curriculum.

-- Skilled educational leaders who can connect and apply educational research to policy and practice to serve the institution and the community.
+- Skilled educational leaders who can connect and apply cutting edge research to policy and practice to serve the educational institutions to promote success and well-being of each student.

-- Professionals who can effectively utilize education software tools for data collection and data analysis, and adopt other information technology to broaden their vision of learning.
+- Professionals who can effectively utilize education software tools for data collection and data analysis and adopt latest information technology to broaden their vision of learning.

-- Informed leaders who demonstrate the understanding of the importance of lifelong learning and personal flexibility to sustain personal and professional development.
+- Critical thinkers who believe in the concept of lifelong learning and display personal flexibility to sustain personal and professional development.

 Specific goal of K - 12 Concentration:

-- To help the students articulate a vision for public schools at the district level as well as other educational institutions and involve all the stakeholders in strategic planning, implementing, and evaluating processes which benefit the academic growth and development of all students.
+- This concentration will prepare the candidates as effective scholar practitioners who can articulate a vision for public schools at the district level as well as other educational institutions and involve all the stakeholders in strategic planning, implementing, and evaluating processes that benefit the academic growth and development of all students to ensure their success.

 Specific goal of Higher Education Concentration: